micropython/micropython/docs/psoc6/quickref.rst

 See :ref:`network.WLAN <network.WLAN>`

-For some methods and constants, the PSoC6 Network port implement certain specialization and slightly different behavior.
+For some methods and constants, the PSoC6 network port implement certain specialization and slightly different behavior.
 This is explained in this section.

 Methods
 ^^^^^^^